tevesjl/AlgoBowl22/README.md

 and n = 2 variables.

 C<sub>1</sub>=x<sub>1</sub> ∨ x<sub>2</sub> &emsp;C<sub>2</sub>=x̅<sub>1</sub> ∨ x<sub>2</sub> &emsp;C<sub>3</sub>=x<sub>1</sub> ∨ x̅<sub>2</sub> &emsp;C<sub>4</sub>=x̅<sub>1</sub> ∨ x̅<sub>2</sub>
 Notice that there is no combination of variable assignments that satisfies all four clauses.
-However, setting x 1 = T and x 2 = T satisfies three of the four clauses.
+However, setting x<sub>1</sub> = T and x<sub>2</sub> = T satisfies three of the four clauses.

 Input Format: The input will be provided in a text file.
 The first line contains the number of clauses m followed by the number of distinct variablesn.
 Each of the remaining lines represents a clause